Tirzepatide for Menopause Weight Gain: Does It Really Help Hormonal Shifts?

 Metabolic Improvements Beyond Weight

-For menopausal women, tirzepatide's metabolic benefits extend beyond the scale:
+For menopausal women, tirzepatide's metabolic benefits extend beyond the scale.
+These improvements mirror findings in older adult populations, where cardiovascular and metabolic markers see substantial gains:

 • HbA1c reduction: Average 2.1% decrease in prediabetic women